+The Authority has the discretion to determine if any other group of persons qualifies as a family.
 A family also includes two or more individuals who are not related by blood, marriage, adoption, or other operation of law but who either can demonstrate that they have lived together previously or certify that each individual's income and other resources will be available to meet the needs of the family.

-Each family must identify the individuals to be included in the family at the time of application and must notify the BHA if the family's composition changes.
+Each family must identify the individuals to be included in the family at the time of application and must update this information if the family's composition changes.